23 Best Jobs for Lazy People—and How to Get One

 10. Video Game Tester

-Video game companies also need people to test out their games and inform them of any glitches and critical feedback.
-If you've spent a fair share of your time at home on the couch playing video games in the past, you might be the perfect person for a job like this.
+Imagine getting paid to play video games.
+Video game companies also need people to test out their products and inform them of any glitches and critical feedback.
+If you've spent long hours on the couch playing video games in the past, you might be the perfect person for this job.

 11. Sleep Study Participant

 Scientists are always looking for participants in studies.
 So why not seek out sleep studies?
-You'll get paid to sleep, in short.
-You might not even have to do anything differently than you normally would, so long as you're comfortable being monitored and/or tracking your sleep patterns.
+In short, you'll get paid to sleep while researchers conduct a sleep study.
+You might not even have to do anything differently than you normally would, so long as you're comfortable being monitored or tracking your sleep patterns.

 12. Breath Odor Analyzer